 with partial sunlight.

-Essentially, you stack the bottles upside down and use a drip-irrigation system.
-Let me show you the details ~ They are a little bit different for the indoor and outdoor gardens.
+Essentially, you stack the bottles upside down, fill them with organic potting soil and use a drip-irrigation system to water them.
+There are subtle differences for indoor and outdoor vertical vegetable gardens.

 Indoor Vegetable Container Garden for Apartment Dwellers

-Video: If you don’t see the video above, click this link
+Note If you don’t see the video above, click this link.

-For this system, you’ll need to cut a large circle on either side of the bottle to allow your plants to grow thru them.
+Every garden design is different.
+For this system, you’ll need to cut a large circle on either side of the bottle to allow your plants to grow through them.

 This video discusses a bit of the details, and what’s important for indoor gardens.
 The next video is a lot more detailed and I think is even of use for those who want/need to make a garden indoor.
 In particular, its details on irrigation are interesting.
 So, read on…